- FFF Advocate:

 Shari is still attempting to overcome many setbacks from the complications of influenza.
 Since returning home, Shari has been on home intravenous therapy with antibiotics due to multiple infections.
 Her right foot has yet to heal and she cannot put weight on it.
 Once she receives another surgery on her right foot, she will begin working on using a prosthetic on her left leg.
 Additionally, her fingers are unable to bend due to circulation damage from being on ECMO, and she lost her right index finger.
 She continues to adapt to this new lifestyle and medical challenges.

-Shari’s family wants others to know that flu should be taken seriously.
+Shari’s family wants others to know that the flu should be taken seriously.
 They, like many others, did not know how that the flu can deteriorate someone’s condition so quickly and drastically.
-Though she usually got vaccinated against flu, that flu season, Shari’s busy schedule took priority and she forgot to make the time to get a flu vaccine.
+Though she usually got vaccinated against flu, that flu season, Shari’s busy schedule took priority and she forgot to take the time to get a flu vaccine.
 Now, her entire family gets their flu vaccines as soon as they become available and they encourage others to do the same.

 - Share this Story: